Officers & Directors

 DirectorsBack to top

 Richard Barton has served as one of the Company's directors since May 2002.
-In late 2004, Mr. Barton co-founded Zillow, Inc. where he is now Executive Chairman of the Board.
+In late 2004, Mr. Barton co-founded Zillow Group, Inc. where he is now Executive Chairman of the Board.
 Additionally, Mr. Barton is a Venture Partner with Benchmark Capital.
 Previously, Mr. Barton founded Expedia, Inc. in 1994 and was its President, Chief Executive Officer and director from November 1999 to March 2003.
 Mr. Barton was a director of InterActiveCorp from February 2003 until January 2005.
-Mr. Barton also serves as a director for Avvo, Inc. and Glassdoor.com.
+Mr. Barton also serves as a director for Avvo, Inc., Glassdoor.com, and Liberty Interactive.
 Mr. Barton holds a B.S. in general engineering: industrial economics from Stanford University.

-A. George (Skip) Battle has served as one of the Company's directors since June 2005.
+A. George (Skip) Battle has served as one of the Company’s directors since June 2005.
 Mr. Battle was previously Executive Chairman of the Board of Ask Jeeves, Inc. which was acquired by IAC/InterActiveCorp in July 2005.
 He was Chief Executive Officer of Ask Jeeves from 2000 to 2003.
-From 1968 until his retirement in 1995, Mr. Battle served in management roles at Arthur Andersen LLP and then Andersen Consulting LLP (now Accenture), where he became worldwide managing partner of market development and a member of the firm's executive committee.
-Educated at Dartmouth College and the Stanford Graduate School of Business, Mr. Battle currently serves as Chairman of the Board of Fair Isaac Corporation, a director of Advent Software, Inc. OpenTable, Inc. and Expedia, Inc., and a member of the board of the Masters Select family of mutual funds.
-He was previously a director of PeopleSoft, Inc.
+From 1968 until his retirement in 1995, Mr. Battle served in management roles at Arthur Andersen LLP and then Andersen Consulting LLP (now Accenture), where he became worldwide managing partner of market development and a member of the firm’s executive committee.
+Educated at Dartmouth College and the Stanford Graduate School of Business, Mr. Battle currently serves as Chairman of the Board of Fair Isaac Corporation and as a director of the following public companies: LinkedIn Corporation, Workday, Inc., and Expedia, Inc. He was previously a director of Advent Software, Inc., OpenTable, Inc., and the Masters Select family of mutual funds.

 Timothy M. Haley has served as one of the Company's directors since June 1998.
 Mr. Haley is a co-founder of Redpoint Ventures, a venture capital firm, and has been a Managing Director of the firm since October 1999.
 Mr. Haley has been a Managing Director of Institutional Venture Partners, a venture capital firm, since February 1998.
 From June 1986 to February 1998, Mr. Haley was the President of Haley Associates, an executive recruiting firm in the high technology industry.
 Mr. Haley currently serves on the board of directors of several private companies.
 Mr. Haley holds a B.A. from Santa Clara University.